hassio-addons/addon-tailscale/tailscale/DOCS.md

 default HTTPS port 443 (or the port configured in option `share_on_port`).

-**Note:** If you encounter strange browser behaviour or strange error messages, try to clear all site related cookies, clear all browser cache, restart browser.
+**Note:** If you encounter strange browser behaviour or strange error messages, try to clear all site-related cookies, clear all browser cache, restart browser.

 ### Option: `share_on_port`

 This option allows you to configure the port the Tailscale Serve and Funnel features are accessible on the tailnet and internet.

-Only port number 443, 8443 and 10000 is allowed by Tailscale.
+Only the ports 443, 8443, and 10000 are allowed by Tailscale.

-When not set, port number 443 is used by default.
+When not set, port 443 is used by default.

 ### Option: `snat_subnet_routes`